IgoRamli/serverless-demo/k8s/README.md

 - Make sure that you have kubectl installed by running `kubectl version`
 - Go to each deployment files (`deployments/frontend.yaml`, `deployments/backend.yaml`, `deployments/loadgen.yaml`), and change the image name to their appropriate location.
 It should be something like `gcr.io/YOUR_PROEJCT_NAME]/frontend`, `gcr.io/YOUR_PROJECT_NAME]/backend`, and `gcr.io/YOUR_PROEJCT_NAME]/loadgen`)
 - Connect your `kubectl` with your GKE cluster.
 This can be done by clicking **Connect** at your cluster in the Kubernetes Engine cluster list, and then run the given command in your local machine.
+- Check each manifests file and change the variables (e.g. project name, cloud storage bucket name, etc.) to suit your own environment.
 - Run these commands in this folder (`/k8s/microservices`) and with the correct ordering:
   - `kubectl apply -f namespaces/frontend.yaml`
   - `kubectl apply -f namespaces/backend.yaml`
-  - `kubectl apply -f namespaces/loadgen.yaml`
   - `kubectl apply -f configmaps/service-ip.yaml`
+  - `kubectl apply -f configmaps/frontend.yaml`
+  - `kubectl apply -f configmaps/backendend.yaml`
   - `kubectl apply -f serviceaccounts/frontend.yaml`
   - `kubectl apply -f serviceaccounts/backend.yaml`
   - `kubectl apply -f serviceaccounts/loadgen.yaml`